davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 This part of the RFC proposes adding a `build-std = "always|never"` option to the Cargo configuration which will unconditionally rebuild the standard library crates listed in a new `build-std-crates` option.
+It also describes how Cargo (or external tools) should build the standard library crates on stable (i.e., which flags to pass and features to enable).

 This is aimed at supporting the following [motivations](./3-motivation.md):